conconga/website-kruk.eng.br/_posts/2016-11-12-oldblog-uContrll.md

 current choice is MSP430.
 I can compile and debug using open source tools; the components are inexpensive; and Texas Instruments gives a great support.

-Here are some development kits I have built.
+Here are some development kits I have designed and built.

 <div class="about-legend">
     <img src="/images/20161112_post/msp430_1.png"/>